Types of Multidimensional Arrays

 In this program, the user is first asked to input the number of rows and columns they want for the two-dimensional array in c.
 The size of the array is then dynamically set based on the user input.
 After that, the user is prompted to enter the elements individually.

 Each element is stored at the appropriate position in the array.
-Once all elements are entered, the program prints the entire matrix by iterating through the rows and columns and displaying each element in a row-wise format.
+After all elements are entered, the program can now print the entire matrix by checking through each row with its columns in conjunction with elements and print them in a row-oriented manner.

 Time and Space Complexity